Why Summer Feels Different When You're Neurodivergent

-It’s Not About a Summer Body… It’s About Feeling Safe in Your Own Body
+It's Not About a Summer Body.
+It's About Feeling Safe in Your Own Body (A Neurodivergent Guide)

-When the weather changes, body image worries can get louder.
+When the weather changes, body image worries can get louder, especially if you’re neurodivergent.
 Here’s why it’s often not really about weight at all.

 I Used to Feel This Too